(Based on the October 25, 2022, DOH “Guidance to Prevent and Respond to COVID-19 in K-12 Schools and Child Cares”)

 COVID-19 Symptoms – Initial common symptoms can include the following:

-Cascade Christian Schools will continue to report positive cases to TPCHD as required in the updated guidelines.
-We are no longer required to report close contacts to the health department for most cases.
+Cascade Christian Schools will continue to report positive cases to TPCHD, as required in the guidelines.
+We are not required to report close contacts to the health department.

 Cascade Christian Schools is required to report and cooperate with public health authorities in the investigation of cases, clusters, and outbreaks that may be associated with the school.
 In some cases, we will be required to report to L&I if a certain number of staff are considered to be part of the outbreak.